Seaward 22: Design

-Operational history
+Reception

 The design was included in Cruising World's 1989 Year's Newest Cruising Boats.
 The accompanying review said, "the design premise behind the latest offering from Florida's Starboard Yacht Company was to make maximum use of space on a small yacht of minimal length, in this case 22 feet.
 The result is the neat little Seaward 22.
 A plumb stem to stretch the waterline and a healthy beam of 8'4" ensured a hull of generous lines and internal volume that designer Nicholas Hake used to full advantage.
 A private forward cabin with full sitting headroom contains a 7'4" V-berth (enclosing the head).
 The main cabin houses two 6'6" berths and nifty galley arrangement ... the Seaward 22's middle name might well be "versatile."
 It's a boat that will feel right at home in waters deep or shallow whether just down the street or on the other side of the country."

 In a 2010 review Steve Henkel wrote, "The Seaward 22 ... has round ports while the 23 has better-looking rectangular ports, and there are many other differences as well ...
 Best features: To the builder's credit, the hardware is generally top quality and the finishing touches carefully applied.
 The icebox is accessible from both the cockpit and the cabin, a great convenience on a hot day when the helmsman wants to reach for a cool one without bothering the crew below Worst features: Although her performance parameters are mostly similar to her comp[etitor]s, she appears to suffer badly in the speed department compared to the Columbia 22 which has a PHRF rating a full 99 seconds lower, despite the fact that the Columbia is several hundred pounds heavier ..."